 NOTE: If the proponent decides to include some or all of Detail Design in the Class EA process, the results of this work would be included in the TESR.
-Advancing a project to a level of Detail Design may be required for less complex projects, where alternatives are limited, to promote efficiencies where a more immediate need for improvements has been identified, and/or where the proponent decides including all or parts of Detail Design is helpful to understanding the predicted environmental impacts, mitigation, and environmental protection.
+Advancing a project to a level of Detail Design may be required for less complex projects, where alternatives are limited, to promote efficiencies where a more immediate need for improvements has been identified, and/or where the proponent decides including all or parts of Detail

+Design is helpful to understanding the predicted environmental im environmental protection. pacts, mitigation, and